ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-plugin-core/README.md

 * Only a single operation per GraphQL query file is supported.
 * Subscriptions are currently NOT supported.
 * You cannot make multiple selections to the same GraphQL object with different fields within a single GraphQL query.
-  But you can have different selection sets across different GraphQL queries, e.g.
+  But you can have different selection sets across different GraphQL queries
-* Anonymous operations are supported but will result in generic `AnonymousQuery` (for query operation) class.
-Plugins do not keep track of state across different query generations so if you have multiple anonymous operations in a single package your compilation will fail due to the generic class name collisions.
 * Nested queries have limited support as same object will be used for ALL nested results.
 This means that you have to explicitly ask for data from ALL nested levels + the NULL/empty child following it (that may skip recursive field selection as it will be NULL)